PAST AND CURRENT PROJECTS

 - To explore the impacts of this network in urban and rural/regional pilot sites for participants, peer support and case workers, and service providers in urban and rural/regional pilot sites.

-The two pilot sites for this project are Uniting Care in Shepparton and Drummond Street Services in Carlton.
+The two pilot sites included Uniting Care in Shepparton and Drummond Street Services in Carlton.

-Through recent funding from the National LGBTI Health Alliance and GALFA, furthermore, the team at the University of Melbourne are consulting with representatives across states and territories in Australia over coming months to develop national guidelines for the housing and homelessness sectors on LGBTIQ inclusive practice.
+Through funding from the National LGBTI Health Alliance and Pride Foundation Australia furthermore, the team at the University of Melbourne also began consulting with representatives across states and territories in Australia to develop a national guide for the housing and homelessness sectors on LGBTIQ+ inclusive practice.
+This guide has now been completed and is available here

 We are also pleased to announce our success in applying for a Pathways Innovation Fund (Giving Account), a giving account of the Lord Mayor’s Charitable Foundation.
 This project is a collaboration between the Council to Homeless Persons, University of Melbourne, Transgender Victoria, Zoe Belle Gender Collective, and Rainbow Health Victoria.
 The team will develop and provide training focused on service-wide inclusive practice, innovative resources, and support to implement systems change.
-This will be offered to a range of services in homelessness and community housing sectors, and to real estate agents in the private rental sector, within the City of Melbourne.
+This will be offered to a range of services in homelessness and community housing sectors within the City of Melbourne and is due to be completed in 2020.
 More information coming soon.